alxmrs/huh-computer-music/README.md

 ### CLI

-`bish` is an experimental script to pipeline commands for sound generation.
+`bin/bish` is an experimental script to pipeline commands for sound generation.

-`bish --help` will print the full list of commands.
+`bin/bish --help` will print the full list of commands.

 Each command comes with aliases: They can either be called by their partial name (`multiply` --> `mul`) or by their initials (`time-series` --> `ts`).

-`bish <cmd> --help` will print the unabridged docs for the command.
+`bin/bish <cmd> --help` will print the unabridged docs for the command.

 #### Examples

-`bish period trace ts osc scale-map vco mul -v 0.05 trace speaker`
+`bin/bish period trace ts osc scale-map vco mul -v 0.05 trace speaker`

 TODO(#13)